brendan-richy/datafinal/csharp_fundamentals/stacks.md

 myStack.Push('www.mail.google.com/emails/394850');
 ```

-What weve done here is create a stack with 3 objects in it.
+What we've done here is create a stack with 3 objects in it.
 Remember, if we want to check what the stack contains we can only ever check the most recently added object.
 Think of it like a stack of milk crates.
 Whats inside each milk crate might be different, but if you want to access whats inside any of the crates besides the top one you need to take them off the stack.

 For this specific example, you would want to create a stack so you could easily go back to your recent pages.
 At this point if we were viewing email `394850` and hit the back button, we would go back to viewing our unread emails.